feedhenry/snapscreen/docs/docker-in-30-mins.md

 # Docker in 30 mins with a Node.JS application #

-To start using docker for your application(s), you will need Docker installed on your machine and optionally a Dockerhub account to host your docker image.
+To start using docker for your application(s), you will need Docker installed on your machine and optionally a Docker Hub account to host your docker image.

-## Installing Docker ##
+## Prerequisites ##

 Install docker.
 A list of the supported platforms and instructions for installing docker on those platforms are located [here](https://docs.docker.com/engine/installation/#supported-platforms).

-Before you continue, ensure you can run the docker hello-world example by running `sudo docker run hello-world` in a terminal.
+Before you continue, ensure you can run the docker hello-world example by running `docker run hello-world` in a terminal.
 You should see an output like the below:

 ![hello-world-output](https://s24.postimg.org/vumoh4zw5/Selection_103.png)

 ## Containerising your app ##

-### DockerFile ###
+### Dockerfile ###

-To containerise your app you will need a DockerFile for your app.
-Create a file named 'DockerFile' in the root of your app directory with the following content:
+To containerise your app you will need a Dockerfile for your app.
+Create a file named 'Dockerfile' in the root of your app directory with the following content:

 > FROM node:6.10.2-alpine
 >